 To The Butler Society Southern Cross Region website!

-The Southern Cross Region was established as a Branch of The Butler Society in March 1972.
+The Southern Cross Region was established in March 1972 as a Branch of The Butler Society to give recognition to the many Butlers who have contributed to the history and development of Australia and New Zealand.
 We celebrated our 50th Anniversary in March 2022.

 Origins of the Butler Surname